leiguoyang/django-notes/README.md

 ## Day 4 (Jul 12, 2021)

 Django is good at app structure design.
-For example, I can easily divided a provide to two parts: model-related apps and non-model-related apps.
+For example, I can easily divide a project to two parts: model-related apps and non-model-related apps.

 ```
 project-name/